anantmundra/Loan-to-MSME/README.md

 # Loan-to-MSME
-Worked on commercial lending to MSME due to impact of covid-19.
+Worked on to build a data driven model for govt incentives in commercial lending to MSME starting with stressed sectors facing CoVID-19 induced problems!